 How to Identify Each Type of Client

 For each type of client, you’ll use two tools to identify them.
 First, you can ask them questions.
 This is probably the easiest way to get a feel for where they are.
-But if you haven’t yet interacted with them and they’re in a Facebook group that you’re in, keep an eye out for what they post and what questions they ask.
+But if you haven’t yet interacted with them and they’re in a Facebook or LinkedIn group that you’re in, keep an eye out for what they post and what questions they ask.

-DIY: On Facebook, this is the client who is sharing her sales page (or another project), talking about how hard it was to write, and asking for feedback.
+This is the client who is sharing her sales page (or another project), talking about how hard it was to write, and asking for feedback.
 Why?
 Because she wrote it herself!

-DFM-Budget: On Facebook, this is the client who’s talking about hiring a Virtual Assistant (VA) to do everything—including writing copy.
+This is the client who’s talking about hiring a Virtual Assistant (VA) to do everything—including writing copy.
 This is also the client who’s looking for recommendations for everything.
 (But the key differentiator is that they’re looking for recommendations from their Facebook group who, while nice people, are virtual strangers.)

 The questions that will help you identify these clients are: